Minimum number of credits

 For your information

 If you study full-time, you are expected to obtain 120 ECTS credits within four semesters according to the curriculum.
-The majority of students obtain 16 ECTS credits within one semester by completing the introductory and orientation period (STEOP), for example.
+The majority of students achieves 16 ECTS credits within one semester, for example by completing the introductory and orientation period (STEOP).

 The minimum number of credits does not apply to